🇵🇭 Built in the Philippines, for Philippine schools

 Who it's for

-The buyer, the daily user, and the student experience all need to work for the product to stick.
+The buyer, the daily user, and the learner all have to win for the product to stick.
 Here's what each part of the school actually gets.

 312